-3.8.
+3.5.
 Content Analysis

 Information gathered through content analysis was used to supplement and enrich the information collected from other instruments.
-In addition, library, field pieces of information were supplemented by more information obtained from the internet.
+In addition, library, field pieces of information was supplemented by more information obtained from the internet.
 Then information obtained from these sources was then analyzed and reduced in to a written text.

-3.9.
-Validity of the Instrument
+3.6 Validity of the Instrument